 - pain in the lower back, upper thighs or hips

 These symptoms should be investigated by your doctor, but they don't mean you have prostate cancer.
-Many men's prostates get larger as they get older, not due cancer but to conditions known as 'benign prostatic hyperplasia' or prostate enlargement.
+Many men's prostates get larger as they get older due to a condition known as 'benign prostatic hyperplasia' or prostate enlargement, and this can cause these symptoms too.